 One of my favourite lessons is about “bucket lists”.
 A bucket list is a collection of experiences, goals and adventures people would like to accomplish before they die.
 In this text, there are plenty of phrases for intermediate level learners to add to their Word-Phrase Tables and vocabulary notebooks.
 These include:

 One of the standout features of Deep English texts has always been the provision of audio.
-Each text is supplemented with audio at three different speeds to boost learners’ listening comprehension.
+Each text is supplemented with three different audio speeds to boost learners’ listening comprehension.

 A recent revolution

-The standout features of Deep English texts mentioned in the previous section certainly apply to lesson 1 through 435.
+The standout features of Deep English texts mentioned in the previous section certainly apply to lessons 1 through 435.

 However, Deep English introduced a massive change to the way it organises texts from lesson number 436.
 Namely, each story now has two versions - a “Breakthrough” lesson and an “Advanced” lesson.
 Each version still retains audio files at three different speeds.